top of page

 Description - (Historical, 132 Turns) In November 1862, Braxton Bragg left Knoxville to lead his Army of Tennessee in the defense of Middle Tennessee.
 He chose Murfreesboro as the anchor point.
 The Union army commanded by Maj.
 Gen. William Rosecrans, traveled south to meet Bragg's army.
 By the 31st of December 1862, both armies were poised to meet each other on the bloody battlefield near the running waters of Stones River.

 Analysis - An enjoyable set-piece battle which probably lasts too long.
-Ammunition consumption is the biggest issue here.
+Ammunition consumption is the biggest issue here for both sides.

 Stones River.jpg